 SaaS companies must adhere to the Generally Accepted Accounting Principles (GAAP) and the international accounting standards board International Financial Reporting Standards (IFRS).

-Proper SaaS accounting should offer transparency and consistency in financial reporting; this allows potential stakeholders to make informed decisions based on accurate and comparable financial statements and cash flow.
+Proper SaaS accounting should offer transparency and consistency in financial reporting – which allows potential stakeholders to make informed decisions based on accurate and comparable financial statements and cash flow.

 To ensure SaaS revenue accounting compliance, you should receive the expertise of a dedicated SaaS accountant.